Thukra Ke Mera Pyaar

-Thukra Ke Mera Pyaar is a Hindi drama series that premiered on Disney+ Hotstar on 22 November 2024.
+Thukra Ke Mera Pyaar is a Hindi drama series that premiered on JioHotstar on 22 November 2024.
 The series stars newcomers Dhaval Thakur and Sanchita Basu.
 The story revolves around two young lovers from different backgrounds and societal standards, whose love story is marred by family feuds rooted in caste and class differences.
 The series is directed by Shraddha Pasi Jairath and produced by Bombay Show Studios.
-It emerged as the most-watched show of the year on Disney+ Hotstar.
+It emerged as the most-watched show of the year on JioHotstar.